 What we are

-Pilots flying into the convention are greeted with a showcase of hundreds of aircraft on display from of all shapes and sizes.
+Pilots flying into the Expo are fascinated by the vision of hundreds of aircraft showcased in all shapes and sizes.
 Aircraft areas include Vintage, Homebuilt, Aerobatic, Warbird, Jet, and Light Sport.
 To serve all those flying in, a major trade show is part of SUN ‘n FUN.
 Over 500 exhibitors have an incredible lineup of products and services, hands-on workshops teach hundreds of building and maintenance skills, and dozens of forums educate pilots and maintainers about safety, new products, and an infinite number of other timely topics.
-Not just for pilots, SUN ‘n FUN has STEM and Career Fair activities, plus a Family Fun Zone and of course our world-famous daily and night airshows that feature breathtaking displays from dozens of military and civilian performers.
+Not just for pilots, SUN ‘n FUN has STEM and Career Fair activities, plus a Family Fun Zone and, of course, our world-famous daily and night airshows that feature breathtaking displays from dozens of military and civilian performers.